The Hunter Core Requirement

 It is strongly recommended that students complete their foreign language study as early as possible so they can benefit from it in their college career.
 Foreign Language courses should be taken in consecutive semesters because gaps in language study are undesirable.

 Hunter Focus: Concentrated Study.
 This requirement encourages students to begin concentrated study outside of their major.
 Students who have gained fourth semester language proficiency should make progress toward a minor, second major, or certificate (they will not complete such a program within Concentrated Study, but take first steps towards it).
 The number of credit hours that must be completed in the Concentrated Study requirement depends on a student’s entry status and achievements prior to entering Hunter and ranges from 0 to 12.
 (See Considerations for Transfer Students below.)
-It is necessary for a student to declare a minor, second major or certificate program.
+It is necessary for a student to indicate a minor, second major or certificate program.
 Credit for Concentraed Study is granted only for courses completed within that same declared course of study.

 CONCURRENT COURSE REQUIREMENTS